 Strength and balance tests exposed

-After you’ve watched the above video, take a closer look at these stills captured from the Dragon’s Den demonstration on Michelle (watch video from the 2:45 time stamp).
+After you’ve watched the above video, take a closer look at these stills captured from the Dragons’ Den demonstration on Michelle (also watch the exposé by CBC’s MarketPlace).

 The bottom line: the demonstrations for Neuro Connect are dubious at best.